harold21/Bank-Account-Project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+Clone the repo from GitHub "https://github.com/harold21/Bank-Account-Project.git"

 ## Front-End App

-Run `npm start` for a dev server.
+On the console go to the 'banck-account-web' folder Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Service API

-Clone the repository
+On the root folder:
-Run `npm start` for run the server in port > 3000
+Run `npm start`
+for run the server in port > 3000

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.